common-workflow-language/common-workflow-language/specification/tool-description.md

 - "value" (type: any primitive type, expression or reference) A value to be added to the output document under the output schema field.

+After the tool process finishes, if the directory contains a file called "result.cwl.json", no output adapters will be used and the content of that file must be the output record.

 #### Example